monu754/FoodDeliverySystem/README.md

    ```sql
    CREATE DATABASE fooddelivery;
    ```
-2. Ensure MySQL is running and update connection details in **application.properties**.
+2. Ensure MySQL is running and update the connection details in **application.properties**.
 3. Run the application to automatically create tables.

 ### Frontend Setup